-We have indefinite lived tradename assets that are reviewed for impairment by performing a quantitative analysis, which occurs annually in the fourth quarter or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
-Recoverability is measured by a comparison of the carrying amount to future net undiscounted cash flows expected to be generated by the associated asset.
+We have indefinite lived tradename assets that are reviewed for impairment by performing a quantitative analysis, which occurs annually in the fourth quarter, utilizing balances as of October 1, or whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
+Recoverability is measured by a comparison of the carrying amount to future net discounted cash flows expected to be generated by the associated asset.
 If such assets are determined to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount exceeds the fair market value of the assets.
 No impairment charges were recorded in any of the periods presented.